The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

-The procedure of averaging of the non-local Poisson brackets in Whitham's method and the proof of the Jacobi identity for the averaged non-local bracket resemble the same things for the local brackets.
-However the difference in formulas of averaging and in the proof contain very many essential things and also many considerations valuable for the local case can not be used in the non-local one.
-So we should make here the consideration for the non-local case.
+The procedure of averaging of the non-local Poisson brackets in the Whitham method and the proof of the Jacobi identity for the averaged non-local bracket resemble the same things for the local brackets.
+However the formulas of averaging and the proof contain in fact some essential differences, so, we have to represent here special consideration for the non-local case.

 The $m$-phase solutions of (\ref{locsys})